 Everything from the creator plan is available, with the addition of Facebook audience customization, deliverability reports, teamwork, email broadcasts with redirect links, subscriber engagement scores, a referral system for your newsletter, and priority customer support.

 The people at CovertKit will also help you complete your migration from your previous tool without getting a headache.

 As you can see, both tools offer tremendous benefits for anyone who wants to take their online marketing game to the next level.

-I’m using both of these apps and so far I’ve been very happy with the results.
+I’m using both apps and so far I’ve been thrilled with the results.
 When it comes to online marketing software, you should always be treated as an investment, not a cost.
 Building your email list is likewise essential in growing your market base.